Temporary Appointments and ODSE amendments

 Compliance with government consultation principles

-In preparing this consultation, the IFR has taken into account the published government consultation principles, which set out the principles that government departments and other public bodies should adopt when consulting with stakeholders.
+In preparing this consultation, the IFR took into account the published government consultation principles, which set out the principles that government departments and other public bodies should adopt when consulting with stakeholders.

 Confidentiality